-Distribution in Bahamas/Globally: Clusia rosea occurs throughout the entire Bahamian Archipelago, Florida, the entire Caribbean region and Central and South America.
+Distribution: Clusia rosea occurs throughout the entire Lucayan Archipelago, Florida, the entire Caribbean region and Central and South America.

-Medicinal/Cultural/Economic usage: Clusia rosea is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Clusia rosea is not known to be used medicinally in the Lucayan Archipelago.

 It is part of the horticultural trade in Florida and the Bahamas due to its distinctive flowers.

 Historically Clusia rosea has been used to seal boats.